pfftdammitchris/react-cheatsheets/README.md

 ### **theme**: `stylesheet` (optional) defaults to `'coy'`

-Changing the theme can dramatically change the look and feel of the cheat sheets accordingly to you or user's likings.
+Changing the theme can dramatically change the look and feel of the cheat sheets.

 ### **onDragEnd**: `(rows: Array<Snippet[]>) => void` (optional)